 Is the Bellagio still worth staying at in 2026?

 Yes, with caveats.
 The location and fountain experience are unmatched.
 The standard rooms show their age compared to newer properties.
 Book a Fountain View room and see O — that combination justifies the stay.
+If room quality alone is your priority, Wynn or the Venetian may serve you better.

 What is the best room at the Bellagio?